 Awards are secondary

 Company awards have gained a new lease of life within social recognition platforms.
 But they should be used with consideration.
 There’s no better way to undermine your recognition program than by giving, for instance, the “Research employee of the quarter” award to a manager’s favorite who hasn’t actually received a single recognition during that period.

 No matter whether you choose to decide awards via a panel of managers or by polling employees, your awards should be integrated into your employee recognition program.
 Awards should support and effectively be another layer of recognition, rather than a process that’s completely separate from it.

 Does today’s employee recognition technology hit the spot?
 Yes, it does.
 But there’s every chance your organization is also putting its resources behind one of the leading workflow apps and it makes little sense to have recognition systems and workflow systems working in isolation from each other.

 Your employee recognition activity needs to be upfront and center and that requires seamless integration.
 Connecting recognition to Slack or Yammer (other applications are widely available) gives complete visibility every time recognition takes place.

 Be cautious about gamifying recognition

 Is your employee recognition program going to be about me or we?
-That’s the decision you are making when you start considering giving employees rewards of any sort for recognising their colleagues.
+That’s the decision you are making when you start considering giving employees rewards of any sort for recognizing their colleagues.